GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 The oxd software package includes the `oxd-server` and the `oxd-https-extension`.

 `oxd-server` is designed to work as a standalone service daemon via sockets.
-By default, applications call the `oxd-server` APIs via `localhost`.
-With `oxd-https-extension` enabled, applications can make RESTful calls to your `oxd-server` APIs over the web via `HTTPS`.
+By default, calls to the `oxd-server` APIs must come via `localhost`.
+Optionally, if you want to make RESTful calls over the web to the `oxd-server` APIs, after installation you can enable the `oxd-https-extension`.

 Follow these steps to get started: